filecoin-project/filecoin-docs/content/en/developers/smart-contracts/how-tos/add-to-metamask/index.md

     ![](chainlist-connect-with-metamask.png)

-1. Back on the Chainlist.org page, click the **Filecoin -- Wallaby** testnet connect button again.
+1. Back on the Chainlist.org page, click the **Filecoin -- Hyperspace** testnet connect button again.
 1. In MetaMask click **Approve** when prompted to _Allow this site to add a network_:

     ![](chainlist-allow-site-to-add-a-network.png)